Syria to get more arms from Russia soon: think-tank

 Russia has already frozen the delivery of an S-300 missile system as well as Iskander missiles, the report said, following concerns expressed by Israel that the systems could end up in the hands of the Iranian-backed Islamist movement Hezbollah.

 A ship reportedly left Russia on Sunday carrying the delivery of Mi-25 helicopters after a failed attempt earlier this month.
-The delivery was initially stopped after its insurer withdrew its policy last week[ID:nL5E8HO0M3].
+The delivery was initially stopped after its insurer withdrew its policy last week.

 (Editing by Andrew Osborn)